-Two of our measurement runs came across few-days interruptions in the reactor operation (OFF periods), so it was possible to estimate background experimentally without the neutrino flux.
+Two of our measurement runs came across few-days interruptions in the reactor operation (OFF periods), so that it was possible to estimate background experimentally without the neutrino flux.
 Figure 7 shows time diagrams of these runs.
 The lower parts of the diagrams show the actual reactor power measured with the external high-sensitive neutron counter installed near the outlet of the monitoring neutron tube.
 Strong correlation between the reactor power and the number of the neutrino-like events detected by DANSSino is obvious.

 There could be doubts about a nature of the count rate variations - are they really caused by the neutrino-induced IBD or by the random coincidences of gamma rays with external neutron background, which is known to be strongly correlated with the reactor operation?
 Trying to answer this question, we analyzed time evolution of the background inside the DANSSino shielding (Fig. 8).
-At first glance, it seems that there is no visible correlation between the reactor power and the raw count rate of both X and Y modules (which detect mainly gamma
+At first glance, it seems that there is no visible

-^{}As the detector is small, significant part of the γ -cascade is not detected, and therefore the acceptable E_D range is extended to the lower energy.
+$^1$ As the detector is small, significant part of the $\gamma$ cascade is not detected, and therefore the acceptable $E_D$ range is extended to the lower energy.

-^{}Really, when the reactor is stopped, neutrinos are still emitted by the radioactive fission products, but the decay energy of long-lived nuclei is low and therefore those OFF-neutrinos cannot be detected because of the IBD energy threshold.
+&lt;sup>2Really, when the reactor is stopped, neutrinos are still emitted by the radioactive fission products, but the decay energy of long-lived nuclei is low and therefore those OFF-neutrinos cannot be detected because of the IBD energy threshold.

 Fig. 7.
-Time dependence of the reactor power (bottom of each diagram) and the number of the neutrino-like events detected by DANSSino (top of each diagram) for two measurement periods rays).
-Unfortunately, sensitivity of the 3He gas-based neutron sensor is not high enough to detect a very low but still non-zero neutron flux inside the shielding.
-Therefore, its count rate shown in Fig. 8 is caused mainly by cosmic rays and internal radioactive pollution, as well as by electric noise, so the absence of any visible correlation cannot be considered as an argument in favour of the neutrino versus the neutron correlated background.
+Time dependence of the reactor power (bottom of each diagram) and the number of the neutrino-like events detected by DANSSino (top of each diagram) for two measurement periods correlation between the reactor power and the raw count rate of both X and Y modules (which detect mainly gamma rays).
+Unfortunately, sensitivity of the He gas-based neutron sensor is not high enough to detect a very low but still nonzero neutron flux inside the shielding.
+Therefore, its count rate shown in Fig. 8 is caused mainly by cosmic rays and internal radioactive pollution, as well as by electric noise, so that the absence of any visible correlation cannot be considered as an argument in favour of the neutrino versus the neutron correlated background.